Jennifer Lopez Stood Up To A Director When He Asked To See Her Boobs

 The anecdote is one that, unfortunately, is familiar to many in the entertainment industry.
 The public takedown of film Harvey Weinstein may have pushed the #MeToo movement into the mainstream, but sexual harassment and assault have both long been common in Hollywood.
 Actresses including Ashley Judd, Gwyneth Paltrow, and Uma Thurman started speaking up about Weinstein's abuse, inspiring others to come forward to share their stories using Tarana Burke's hashtag.

 This a clear example of the necessity of creating space to have these conversations.
-The more room we allow for dialogue about rape culture and abuse, the less stigmatized talking about it becomes.
+The more room we allow for dialogue about rape culture and abuse, the less stigmatised talking about it becomes.

 Advertisement